DanielErhardt/full-stack-digital-wallet/README.md

 Then you can go to http://localhost:3000/ and use the application.

-- To remove the container when you are done:
+- To remove the docker containers when you are done:

 ```
 npm run compose:down